-Here are the files that support my books and workshops.
+Here are the programs, data sets and files that support my books.

 Unfortunately, the “R for Stata Users”-Files are offline.